tc39/notes/meetings/2017-01/jan-24.md

 AK: I can set aside 15 minutes to look into this

-MS: This needs to be resolved by March
+MLS: This needs to be resolved by March

 AK/BT: It's been there for a long time